pathwaycom/llm-app/README.md

 ### Bonus: Build your own Pathway-powered LLM App

 Simply add `llm-app` to your project's dependencies and copy one of the examples to get started!

+## Showcases

+* [Python sales](https://github.com/Boburmirzo/chatgpt-api-python-sales) - Find real-time sales with AI-powered Python API using ChatGPT and LLM (Large Language Model) App.

+* [Dropbox Data Observability](https://github.com/pathway-labs/dropbox-ai-chat) - See how to get started with chatting with your Dropbox and having data observability.

 ## Troubleshooting